 There’s a general perception that affiliates aren’t fit for the editorials and I totally agree.
 They sure make your content look biased to your readers.
 Also, putting an affiliate link outside the content (like a banner ad) wouldn’t retrieve as much affiliate juice to a publisher.
 How to go about it then?
 If it resonated with you, consider building a separate domain like The NY Times owned wirecutter.com - one of the world’s largest affiliate review sites.

 Paywalls are here.
-Independent (UK), Boston Globe, and even The Print (India) that have long struggled to convince its audience to pay for its quality journalism has finally taken a leap of faith.
+Independent (UK), Boston Globe, and even The Print (India) have long struggled to convince its audience to pay for its quality journalism has finally taken a leap of faith.
 Freemium or Metered, Hard or soft - Paywalls are all set to welcome news consumers in the most flexible of ways.
 But it takes time and energy.
 It requires the team to be consistent at striking the balance between their membership fee and the availability of similar journalism in the market for free.

 - Monthly content subscriptions like the OTT platforms or one where readers get to access content without ads or limited ads.
 Corporate subscriptions.
 Check out - WSJ, MIT Technology Review